 |

 The Dolan name is an icon of Barossa winemaking.
-Nigel Dolan is the current Chief Winemaker at Saltram wines, a position also held by his late father Brian Dolan from 1954 to 1959.
+Nigel Dolan is the current Chief Winemaker at Saltram wines, a position also held by his father Brian Dolan from 1954 to 1959.
 Nigel, who is also responsible for the irrepressible Metala, enjoys an outstanding reputation as one of Australia's finest winemakers.
 Nigel has won numerous accolades in his career, three times winner of the coveted Stodart Trophy, and most notably as a dual winner of Australia’s most prestigious prize, the Jimmy Watson Trophy in 1992, and most recently in 2003 for the 2002 The Eighth Maker Shiraz.

 |